Diversity & Inclusion

 An important focus of Ms. Corman’s practice is prevention through counseling, compliance audits and training.
 Ms. Corman is a content adviser to an international business ethics, compliance and training organization and regularly consults with clients in training management regarding hiring practices, sexual harassment laws and other employment laws.
 In addition, she assists employers with developing workplace policies and procedures.

 Ms. Corman regularly advises employers regarding employment contracts, arbitration agreements and restrictive covenants designed to prevent theft of trade secrets and protect their customer base, and assists in conducting workplace internal investigations and planning and implementing reductions in force.
-She has extensive experience in the employment aspects of business transactions, including conducting due diligence, drafting and negotiating employment, consulting and severance agreements, and structuring transitional services agreements.
+She has extensive experience in the employment aspects of business transactions, including conducting due diligence, drafting and negotiating employment, consulting and severance a greements, and structuring transitional services agreements.
+Among her recent matters, she represented Intel Corporation in its $4.2 billion spin-off and joint venture with TPG Capital, L.P. to form the independent cybersecurity company McAfee.

 Ms. Corman has volunteered her time in a Los Angeles Superior Court pilot program titled Civil Referee Assisted Settlement Hearing (CRASH).
 The program uses volunteer lawyers to help resolve employment-related lawsuits through negotiation instead of in a courtroom.